GCOM7140/group-project/README.md

 * A breadth and depth of techniques covered in [R for Data Science][Grolemund and Wickham 2017] and [Text Mining With R][Silge and Robinson 2017] are applied [accurately, collaboratively, and reproducibly][Parker 2017].
-* Techniques performed complement one another and create synergies that offer deeper insights than the individual analyses may offer independently.
+* The techniques being performed complement one another and create synergies that offer deeper insights than the individual analyses may offer independently.
 * A knowledgeable individual could [reproduce][Peng 2011] the report's findings with ease, because the group's submission provides access to not only the report, but also self-contained, executable code and the data being analyzed.